sfrwmaker/WirelessOregonV2/README.md

+# WirelessOregonV2 library
-# WirelessOregonV2 library.
-Now suports Arduino compatible microcontrollers and esp8266.
+This version is compatible with Arduino family microcontrollers and esp8266.